For a Harmonized Society with Nature

 For its part, the Hitachi Construction Machinery Group is already implementing biodiversity-conscious initiatives at its business sites, and we believe it is important to actively communicate these initiatives internally and externally to further promote biodiversity initiatives.

-Accordingly, the Hitachi Construction Machinery Group has formulated a “Biodiversity Policy” that serves as the basis for the Group's biodiversity initiatives.
+Accordingly, the Hitachi Construction Machinery Group has formulated a “Biodiversity Policy” that serves as the basis for the Group's biodiversity initiatives in June 2024.

 *30by30 (Thirty by Thirty) is an international goal in which each country aims to effectively conserve more than 30% of land and sea as healthy ecosystems, with the goal of halting and restoring biodiversity loss (nature positive) by 2030.